ni3rav/portfolio-blog/src/content/blog/post-1.md

 npm i
 ```

-And this got my wheel spinning I was able to start a development server by executing
+And this got my wheel spinning, I was able to start a development server by executing

 ```shell
 npm run dev